Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: Examples of applications

-We apply the two denoising schemes with a three level wavelet transform using the Daubechies 4 filter to noisy versions of the three test images in \cref{fig:test_images}.
-To estimate the performance of a denoising scheme, we calculate the peak signal-to-noise ratio (PSNR) in decibels between a test image $I$ and a noisy or cleaned image $J$.
-For images of size $N\times N$, the PSNR in decibels is defined as
+We applied the two denoising schemes with a 3 level wavelet transform using the Daubechies 4 filter to noisy versions of the three test images in Figure\nobreakspace \ref {fig:test_images}.
+To estimate the performance of a denoising scheme, we calculated the peak signal-to-noise ratio (PSNR) in decibels between a test image $I$ and a noisy or cleaned image $J$.
+For images of size $N\times N$, the PSNR in decibels is defined by

-where the maximum and the minimum are over all pixels $x$ and $\|\cdot\|$ is the Frobenius norm. \cref{tab:denoising_results} shows for the test images and different noise levels $\sigma_\varepsilon$, the PSNR between each test image and its noisy or denoised version: For the frequentist results, the images denoised using the GLG model have PSNRs that are consistently higher than those denoised using the GFM model.
+where the maximum and the minimum are over all pixels $x$ and where $\|\cdot\|$ is the Frobenius norm.
+Table\nobreakspace \ref {tab:denoising_results} shows for the test images and different noise levels $\sigma_\varepsilon$, the PSNR between each test image and its noisy or denoised version obtained by the frequentist approach under the directional independence GLG model or by the Bayesian approach under the homogeneous GLG model.
 The Bayesian results yields the lowest PSNR values, but they are also based on a more parsimonious model.
+Moreover, the posterior mean \eqref{eq:denoising_posterior_pdf} and the posterior median based on $p(w | v)$ were almost identical.

-An example of the visual appearance of denoising using frequentist means is seen in \cref{fig:denoising_example}; again the GLG model performs best, where details around e.g.\ the stem of the center pepper are more crisp.
+An example of the visual appearance of denoising using frequentist means is seen in Figure\nobreakspace \ref {fig:denoising_example}.

 The median (the 50\% quantile) of the posterior distribution is only one possible point estimate of the posterior distribution.
-However, using other quantiles or the posterior mean are not providing better results, see \cref{fig:Bayesian_denoising_example}.
+However, using other quantiles or the posterior mean are not providing better results, see Figure\nobreakspace \ref {fig:Bayesian_denoising_example}.